tjwoon/csZBar/README.md

         text_instructions: "OPTIONAL Instruction Text - default = 'Please point your camera at the QR code.'", // Android only
         camera: "front" || "back" // defaults to "back"
         flash: "on" || "off" || "auto" // defaults to "auto".
-See Quirks drawSight : "true" || "false" //default use true, create a red/green sight to center barcode }
+See Quirks
+        drawSight: true || false //defaults to true, create a red sight/line in the center of the scanner view.
+    }
     ```